Veriqloud/Veriqloud.github.io/src/tutorials/deployement.md

 - Inventory
 	A list of remote (managed) machines that are logically organized.
 You create an inventory on the control machine to describe host deployments to Ansible.
 In our case it is a `.yml` file
 - Managed machine (node)
 	A remote machine, system, or host, that Ansible controls.
-Does not require Ansible to be installed, but requires Python to run Ansible-generated Python code.
-The managed node also needs a user account (`ansible_user`) that can connect through SSH to the node with an interactive shell.
+Does not require Ansible to be installed, but does require Python.
+The managed node also needs a user account (`ansible_user`) that can connect via SSH to the node with an interactive shell.

 ### The repository

-The script is composed of different files and is available at <!-- TODO: Add location (marketplace or public repo) and how to download it -->.
+The script is made of different files and is available at <!-- TODO: Add location (marketplace or public repo) and how to download it -->.

 There are the following Ansible files:
 - `ansible.cfg`: Ansible configuration file.
-- `inventory.yml`: List of the remote hosts.
+- `inventory.yml`: Remote hosts listed.
-- `playbook.yml`: Ansible task list.
+- `playbook.yml`: Ansible tasks list.
 - `vars.yaml`: Variables as key-value pairs.

 The playbook is the main file, it is a list of tasks that define the order in which Ansible performs operations, from top to bottom, to achieve an overall goal.